CBS News: 21st century

 Initially, the network released a statement that it would "vigorously defend" against the suit.
 In July 2025, CBS News' parent company, Paramount Global, settled the lawsuit for $16 million, which would be given to Trump's future presidential library and lawyer costs.
-The settlement was described as a capitulation to Trump’s executive power and a blow to freedom of the press, with Steven Colbert notably characterizing it as “a big fat bribe”.
-Colbert’s show was cancelled shortly thereafter.Paramount's then-pending merger with Skydance Media, which needed executive approval, was cited as a key motivating factor in the network's decision to settle.
+The settlement was described as a capitulation to Trump's executive power and blow to freedom of the press, with Stephen Colbert characterizing it as "a big fat bribe".
+Colbert's show was cancelled shortly thereafter.
+Paramount's merger with Skydance Media, which needed executive approval, was cited as a key motivating factor in the network's decision to settle.

 In January 2025, Norah O'Donnell, who was based in the CBS News bureau in Washington, D.C., for over five years, departed, resulting in CBS Evening News to once again be broadcast from the CBS Broadcast Center's historic Studio 47 in New York City.
-Face the Nation host and CBS News correspondent Margaret Brennan, however, continue to be based in Washington D.C.
+Face the Nation host and CBS News correspondent Margaret Brennan, however, continue to be based in Washington, D.C.

-In April 2025, 60 Minutes executive producer Bill Owens left the network, citing deterioration of journalistic independence.
-The following month, CBS News president Wendy McMahon also resigned due to disagreements with corporate leadership.

-In October 2025, Bari Weiss was appointed editor-in-chief of CBS News.
-This announcement was interpreted by critics as a mark of the organization shifting rightwards in response to the Trump Era, and was likewise praised by Trump himself.
-This was shortly followed by layoffs, which - as one former CBS producer alleged - primarily targeted racial minorities at the company, while white employees were simply shifted to other jobs.
-The total losses were reported around 100 employees, including eight on-air hosts, all of whom were women.